-Yes, materials may be received up to two (2) weeks after the deadline date for the specific department, with the exception of the Psychology Department which will only accept materials up to one (1) week after the deadline date.
+If you are applying for fall admission and the application deadline is mid-May or earlier: Supporting documents may be received up to two weeks after the deadline date for the specific department, with the exception of the Psychology Department, which will only accept materials up to one week after the deadline date.

-Materials may be sent to the Office of Admissions:
+Materials may be sent to the GSAS Office of Admissions:

 535 West 116th Street